manasgandhi99/Secure-Vote/README.md

-# Secure Vote - Voting-System
+# Secure Vote
-A decentralized and transparent Blockchain-based voting application, built with Flutter, a Solidity Smart contract, Firebase and Infura by team AlphaDevs as a project for KJSCE Hack 6.0
+A decentralized and transparent Blockchain-based voting application, built with Flutter, a Solidity Smart contract, Firebase and Infura as a project for KJSCE Hack 6.0

 ## The problem Secure Vote solves